ceramicskate0/TheCollective/README.md

 # For the Blue Team:
 For the die hard Blue Teamers here.
 I know its hard belive me I do.
 And Repos like this make life seem harder...well unless u use this Repo to your advantage.
 Also to help end ive created "Yet Another Blue Team Repo" (YABTR) for the Blue team to help fight/Find Red/YAKSR.

+# "Support":
+Currenlty im only using this on Kali Linux.
+I guess the github scripts would work on other Linux distros if you have all the packages (nope im not doing anything for that).

 ## Helpful CMDs/Notes:
 Scan Wifi info: iw wlan0 scan